zhangxuchuan827/XCNoDataPlaceholder/README.md

 - (UIImage *)PlaceholderNoDataImage;

 /**
  * Net Error Placeholder Image
- */
+ * if you don't implement it , will used  - PlaceholderNoDataImage */
 - (UIImage *)PlaceholderNetErrorImage;